ACCORD: Alleviating Concept Coupling through Dependence Regularization for Text-to-Image Diffusion Personalization: Method

+where $\varnothing$ denotes an empty control condition. \end{theorem} Theorem~\ref{thm:computable_adjacent_rho} follows from Bayes' theorem and the Gaussianity of noisy latents at timestep $t-1$; see \textit{Appendix~\ref{app:proof_3.3}} for details.
+Intuitively, Eq.~\eqref{equ:rho_computable} measures dependence changes by comparing the model's prediction for the joint concept $(\rvc_p, \rvc_g)$ against its predictions for each individual concept and the empty condition, thus penalizing deviations that imply a change in their relationship.
+Finally, we define the DDLoss as:

 In this formulation, $\Ls_\text{DD}^t$ with a larger $t$ contributes more to concept decoupling due to loss accumulation.
 Therefore, we scale $\Ls_\text{DD}^t$ by a linearly time-varying weight $t/T$.
 Moreover, to compute the DDLoss in practice, we use $\rvx_t$ instead of $\rvx_{\theta, t}$.
-This approximation is effective for two reasons: (i) During diffusion training, we sample individual time steps using Eq.~\eqref{equ:add_noise} rather than iterating from time step $T$ to $0$ following Eq.~\eqref{equ:recursive_sampling}.
+This approximation is effective for two reasons: (i) During diffusion training, we sample individual time steps using Eq.~\eqref{equ:add_noise} rather than iterating from time step $T$ to $0$.
 Consequently, $\rvx_{\theta, t}$ is not directly accessible when denoising from $t$ to $t-1$. (ii) $\rvx_t$ serves as an unbiased estimate of $\rvx_{\theta, t}$.
 Additionally, we stop the gradients for $\gU_\theta(\rvx_t, \rvc_g, t)$ and $\gU_\theta(\rvx_t, \varnothing, t)$, following Facechain-SuDe~\cite{facechain}, to prevent damaging the model's prior knowledge.
-The calculation of our DDLoss is shown in Fig.~\ref{fig:DDLoss}.